prabhuanem/JPaint-FinalProject/README.md

 Note : However when multiple individual shapes are selected together and moved it is working as intended.
 Observing this issue when those shapes are grouped

-    2. Similary to "Moving" the grouped shapes, When Pasting the Copied groupShape.
+    2. Similarly to "Moving" the grouped shapes, When Pasting the Copied groupShape.
 Only the outer boundary of the GroupShape is visible in "Red", but the shapes inside the group are not getting displayed

 Note : When we select the "Shape/Shapes" and copy them we have to click on the screen on where the copied shapes need to be pasted
         After clicking on the screen user have to press paste for shapes to be pasted there